Morten Krogvold: Career

 At the end of the 1970s Morten Krogvold was active in the League of Free Photographers (FFF).
 He made his debut exhibition at the first photographic Spring exhibition 1976, he was secretary of the board for a short time, later juror and member of the committee.
 He attended the exhibition that FFF was presenting its members as guests at Autumn exhibition, and the exhibition Photography Here & Now at the Henie Onstad Art Center, both 1979.
 The same year he received the Norwegian Government's travel and study grants.

-The following year Krogvold as other photographer in history believed in the Autumn Exhibition, when he debuted with the solo exhibition in Norwegian Museum of Photography in Horten.
+The following year Krogvold as other photographer in history believed in the Autumn Exhibition, when he debuted with the solo exhibition in Norwegian Museum of Photography in Horten Municipality.
 During the 1980s, he broke with the Association and work increasingly with various assignments in advertising and documentaries.
 The missions have increasingly taken over and become an integral part of his exhibitions.
 Several of these are also presented in the book, such as Oslo Pictures in collaboration with Tove Nilsen (1988), or the White House (2000) for NRK.

 Morten Krogvold has since the 1980s had a major impact as a teacher in Norway and abroad.
-Especially at the Academy of Photography at Vågå he has with his ability to enthuse influenced and inspired numerous photography students.
-Krogvold was appointed Knight of the Order of St. Olav in 2005 and received Lom Municipality Culture for 2004.
+Especially at the Academy of Photography at Vågå Municipality he has with his ability to enthuse influenced and inspired numerous photography students.
+Krogvold was appointed Knight of the Order of St. Olav in 2005 and received an award from Lom Municipality for Culture in 2004.